johnfonner/abaco-cli/templates/sd2e/python2/TEMPLATE.md

 We've preconfigured .dockerignore and .gitignore files for you that are tailored towards preventing you from including sensitive information and/or build cruft in the Docker images and git repositories used in creating Reactors.

+## Secrets file

+If you create a file called `secrets.json` it will never be committed to a Git repository or included in a Docker image build, but `abaco deploy` use it to populate the default environment variables for the Reactor. vValues placed in this file are *NOT THAT SECRET* since they can be discovered by other users if you choose to share your Reactor.